-- 1. Each semester assessment committee appoints one of its members as the chairperson and one other member as vice-chairperson. - 2.
-The student must attend the collective assessment in person (see also sections 6 and 14 of article 5.4 of these regulations).
+- Each semester assessment committee appoints one of its members as the chairperson and one other member as vice-chairperson.
+The applicable assessment committee protocol, regulating the role and task division between the members of the assessment committee will be published beforehand to students. - 2.
+The student must attend the collective assessment in person (see also section 5 of article 5.4 of these regulations).
 The chair determines whether the student to be assessed can attend the discussion about the outcomes of the assessment. - 3.
 The chair of the assessment committee is responsible for the scheduling, organisation and coordination of the collective assessments. - 4.
 Voting: The committee may take a vote, if the committee is unable to agree on the outcome of the assessment otherwise.
 The committee's decision is based on a majority vote.
 In case of a tie, the chair casts the deciding vote. - 5.
-Determining the number of ECs obtained: The assessment committee determines the number of ECs obtained (see article 5.4, section 12). - 6.
-Recording the results of the assessment: Results and recorded feedback is registered in Osiris.
+Determining the number of EC's obtained: The assessment committee determines the number of EC's obtained (see article 5.4, section 11). - 6.
+Recording the results of the assessment: Results and recorded feedback registered in Osiris.
 If the chair of the assessment committee is not the Head of the department responsible for the specialisation, the chair notifies the Head of the department immediately of the results.
 The Head of the department is responsible for the registration of these results in Osiris for the purposes of study progress monitoring, declarations and certificates.
-Registration- and ratification of the registration must be done by at least two separate persons of responsibility. - 7.
-The recorded feedback from the collective assessment is extensive and relevant in terms of content and focuses on the student's development. - 8.
+Registration- and ratification of the registration must be done by at least two separate persons of responsibility.

+- 7. The recorded feedback from the collective assessment is extensive and relevant in terms of content and focuses on the student's development. - 8.
 Further procedure: The chair of the assessment committee is responsible for any further procedures arising due to the assessment results.
 Students whom the assessment committee has deemed to have performed unsatisfactorily in any way must be informed of the consequences of the assessment by means of a letter and/or a conference.
+See article 5.7.
 The resulting decisions must be reported on the assessment form. - 9.
 The chair of the assessment committee informs the Examination Board regarding all matters of an exceptional and unforeseen nature and for which these regulations contain no provisions.
 The Examination Board must be involved in provisions made for such cases.